OData/v3ProtocolDocument/OData.markdown

 entity
 : An instance of an **EntityType** that has a unique identity and an independent existence.
 An entity is an operational unit of consistency.

+entity request URL
+: A URL for requesting a single entity as a top-level object (as opposed to a collection containing a single entity).
+An entity request URL may be obtained from a response payload containing that instance (for example, as a self-link in an [Atom Payload](ODataAtomPayload)).
+Services MAY support conventions for constructing an entity request URL using the entity's Key Value(s), as described in [OData URL Conventions](ODataURLConventions).

 Entity Data Model (EDM)
 : A set of concepts that describes the structure of data, regardless of its stored form, as described in the Introduction (section 1).